-However, updates and changes on Google's algorithm are everlasting, which means you need to make periodic researches to your SEO practices.
+However, updates and changes on Google's algorithm are everlasting, which means you need to make periodic researches on your SEO practices.

-Google algorithm is a chain of complex computer programs, which are used to rank the internet's websites and determine which ones worth te be displayed on the search engine results in the first pages.
+Google algorithm is a chain of complex computer programs, which are used to rank the internet's websites and determine which one's worth to be displayed on the search engine results in the first pages.

 So how Google works?
 It simply sends web crawlers and bots to scan each website and find out automatically where to put them in results pages.
 The process contains more than 200 various factors, which are being modified over 600 times every year.

-Some updates are going to be listed in this article, which have a huge influence on Google's algorithm, but also there are other broad changes that are being implemented only once-twice per year.
+Some updates are going to be listed in this article, which has a huge influence on Google's algorithm, but also there are other broad changes that are being implemented only once-twice per year.

 Those are called "Core Updates".
 In other words, they are modifications that are quite remarkable to have an upshot on the way that searching results are accomplished, although, they are not powerful enough to be a priority for higher rankings.

-Panda was launched in February 2011 and was affected on low-quality content
+Panda was launched in February 2011 and was affected by low-quality content

-According to the Panda algorithm, main problematic factors determined by duplicate content, thin text, content farming, lack of authority, pages full of ads and some other, so-called, bots.
+According to the Panda algorithm, the main problematic factors determined by duplicate content, thin text, content farming, lack of authority, pages full of ads, and some other, so-called, bots.

 Penguin was launched after a few months, in 2012 and the target is spam pages of the websites.

 It was meant to find and handicap websites that are manipulating link practices.
-So the link volume played much more significant ranking factor than the content quality, favoring links which buy link.
+So the link volume played a much more significant ranking factor than the content quality, favoring links that buy links.

-This algorithm is now one of the, above mentioned, core algorithms, which allows google to control over low-quality content and spamming techniques.
+This algorithm is now one of the above-mentioned, core algorithms, which allows google to control low-quality content and spamming techniques.

 After over a year, Hummingbird was launched which is focused on keyworded content.